pcp11/link-lizard/README.md

 Visit [Link Lizard](https://lzrd.herokuapp.com/) hosted on Heroku.

-### This website was build with the following tools
+### This website was build with the following tools:

 Python (Django) for backend, Bootstrap for frontend, Heroku for deployment